jiyilanzhou/Open-Grants-Program/applications/ares_protocol.md

 * **FTE:**  2
 * **Costs:** 2 btc

-In this milestone, We will implement our oracle proof-of-concept, A oracle pallet for parallel chain calls, including requested data, generated events, and callbacks to data, An example of parachain integration will be given.
+In this milestone, We will implement ares oracle proof-of-concept, A oracle pallet for parallel chain calls, including requested data, generated events, and callbacks to data, An example of parachain integration will be given.
 Then three pallets are provided, contain validator, aggregator, council pallet, Implement three pallet in a centralized manner.

 | Number | Deliverable | Specification |